Resources for learning Python

 - Read the implementation of a spelling corrector by Peter Norvig.

-- Read other people’s solutions for Project Euler (after having solved them, or at least after trying to solve them for two days).
-Jason’s code blog is pretty neat for this.
+- Read other people’s solutions for Project Euler (after having solved them, or at least after having tried to solve them for two days).

 - Read the source code of howdoi, a very useful command-line tool.

 - Read the public code of your favorite company.
 For instance, Prezi offers some good python codebase to read.

 - Read the source code of your favorite module.
 For a small project I used Basemap from the Matplotlib module, and it was highly beneficial to consult the source code (there were some things that were not entirely clear to me based on the documentation).